Did you know we humans used to be completely covered in hair growth?

-This is because laser is attracted to pigment which works by beaming a concentrated light into the hair follicle, the pigment absorbs this light which then destroys the hair.
+This is because the laser is attracted to pigment, which works by beaming a concentrated light into the hair follicle; the pigment absorbs this light which then destroys the hair.

-Over time treatment is pushed out to just a couple of times a year, exactly how much depends on the clients hormonal hair growth.
+Over time, treatment is pushed out to just a couple of times a year; exactly how often depends on the client’s hormonal hair growth.

-I believe honesty is the best policy with my clients, unlike many un-reputable companies.
+I believe honesty is the best policy with my clients, unlike many disreputable companies.

-- Before undergoing laser hair removal treatment, you must not PLUCK, TWEEZE or THREAD, as this stimulates hair growth, turning it from fine vellus to coarse terminal hair
+- Before undergoing laser hair removal treatment, you must not PLUCK, TWEEZE, or THREAD.
+This stimulates hair growth; turning it from fine, vellus hair into coarse, terminal hair

 - So you get the most from your treatment, the laser light is always adjusted to your particular colour, thickness, and location of hair

-IPL can also lead to a number of undesirable effects, especially with Fitzpatrick skin types 4.5.6, this increases the risk of burning and hyper or hypo-pigmentation.
+IPL can also lead to a number of undesirable effects, especially with Fitzpatrick skin types 4,5, and 6; this increases the risk of burning and hyper or hypo-pigmentation.

-Because heat is focused in one area and the laser omits only a single wavelength, it does a great job of directly targeting the hair in the follicle.
+Because heat is focused in one area and the laser emits only a single wavelength, it does a great job of directly targeting the hair in the follicle.

 A look at the consultation process